distanceworkshops/distanceworkshops.github.io/index.md

 Some previous workshops from 2019 onwards, are shown here.
 Links, where given, are to workshop material.

+- *Distance sampling when animals are missed at zero distance* 28 & 31 october 2022.
 - *Camera trap distance sampling* 10th - 14th October 2022.
 - *Distance Live introductory online workshop* 29th August - 09 September 2022.
 - *Distance sampling when animals are missed at zero distance* 17th - 18th May 2022.